 For more information about the role of Te Awhi Rito New Zealand Reading Ambassador follow this link

 Te Awhi Rito is appointed part time for two years.
 The details of the programme they will undertake is determined by the strengths and interests of Te Awhi Rito, working with the partner group, which will provide support to the appointee.

 Appointment to the position is by nomination.
 A selection panel of up to eight people, including representatives of the founding partner group, will make the final decision.

 More detail is on the web page.

 The establishment of a high-profile national voice for reading and literacy is something Storylines has worked for and dreamed of for many years.
-We are delighted to be working with National Library, Te Puna Foundation, Creative New Zealand and Te Pou Muramura Read NZ to bring the dream to reality in 2021.
+We are delighted to be working with National Library, Te Puna Foundation, Creative New Zealand and Te Pou Muramura Read NZ to bring the dream to reality.